What You Need to Know About Gold $1 Liberty Head Coins

 Shows Type 1, 2, and 3 Gold dollar coins against a faded orange background

-Liberty Head Dollars are extremely popular and widely sought-after American coins.
-The first dollar coin used in the United States was minted in Gold in 1849.
+Gold $1 Liberty Head coins are extremely popular and widely sought-after American coins.
+First produced in 1849, Liberty Head coins were the first dollar coin used in the United States minted in gold.
 The Liberty Head Gold dollars were very small, only 13 millimeters wide, and are some of the smallest coins made for circulation in the U.S.

-This Gold coin was minted from 1849 to 1854, and in those six years different rarities formed from mostly the Charlotte (C) and Dahlonega (D), making those coins with slight variations with less than 10,000 minted of each issue scarcer and more valuable.
-The Philadelphia and New Orleans (O) mints also struck these Liberty Head Dollars, but they produced far more coins, making these mintages not as valuable as their Charlotte and Dahlonega counterparts.
+This gold coin was minted from 1849 to 1854, and in those six years different rarities formed from mostly the Charlotte (C) and Dahlonega (D).
+Those coins with slight variations and less than 10,000 minted of each issue are scarcer and more valuable.
+The Philadelphia and New Orleans (O) mints also struck these Liberty Head Dollars, but they produced far more coins, making these mintages less valuable than their Charlotte and Dahlonega counterparts.

 Overall, the Liberty Head Dollars are hard to find today, with only a few hundred surviving coins available from the scarcer issues.